Finland Tax Calculator (2026)

 How much income tax will I pay in Finland?

-Finland uses a progressive tax system with five income tax brackets ranging from 12.64% at the lowest level to 37.5% at the top bracket (for income over EUR 52,100).
-Your effective tax rate depends on your total income, but you'll also pay municipal tax (averaging 7.50%) and social contributions including pension (7.30%), sickness (1.98%), and unemployment (0.89%) insurance, which are deductible from your taxable income.
+Finland uses a progressive tax system with five income tax brackets ranging from 12.64% on income up to EUR 21,200, increasing to 37.5% on income above EUR 52,100.
+Your actual tax rate depends on your total income level, and you'll also pay municipal tax (averaging 7.50%) and potentially public broadcasting tax (2.5% on income above EUR 15,150, capped at EUR 160).

-What deductions can I claim on my Finnish income tax return?
+Are there any deductions I can claim on my Finnish income tax?

 Compare Finland with other countries